biocore-ntnu/epic/README.md

 ```
 # 0.1.12 (15.08.16)
-- work around Pandas "source array is read only bug"
+- work around Pandas "source array is read only" bug
-- now accepts genome names in any case
+- accept genome names in any case
 - if genome not found, list available genomes

 # 0.1.11 (12.08.16)